-Built in 1909 this iconic farmhouse at Endswell Farm on Bowen Island, British Columbia, is available to rent and enjoy all to yourselves.
-The Farm, established in the 1960s by Buck and Nicolette McIntosh, was once the family retreat of the Wilson family and the favoured writing place of the renowned author Ethel Wilson of Swamp Angel fame.
+The iconic farmhouse at Endswell Farm on Bowen Island, British Columbia was built in 1909.
+The farm was once the family retreat of the Wilson family and the favoured writing place of the renowned author Ethel Wilson of Swamp Angel fame.

 Sheep and horses have always been a large part of life at Endswell, as well as laying hens, donkeys, pigs and the occasional turkey or two.
 In recent years, a beautiful and productive organic market garden has been added to the farming operation.